-- An official transcript of the M.A. (or equivalent) program at an ATS accredited institution, with a grade point average of at least 3.0; - Complete application form, and a \$50 non-refundable application fee; - Evidence six years or more ministerial experience (the student must include documentation of at least half-time employment in a recognized ministry setting); - Documentation of further education and academic learning beyond the M.A. in ministry (i.e. conferences attended, courses taken, continuing education); - Submission of a 1-2-page document that clearly states, with examples, the ways in which she or he has furthered the M.A. education so that it is equivalent to the M.Div. (i.e. books read, personal learning, mentoring relationships with academic scholars, along with a letter from the mentor/s, and critical engagement of the practice of ministry); - Two letters of recommendation, including one that expresses support and participation in the doctoral program from your official board or other ministry context, and one from a colleague who is familiar with your work; - Complete a critical essay focused on the questions for your desired concentration; - Complete at least one unit of Clinical Pastoral Education (CPE) or its equivalent (for the D.MIN. in Pastoral Care and Counseling only); - A completed background check release form and a \$25.00 non-refundable background check fee; - Photo ID (state issued driver's license, state identification card or Passport) to verify identity.
+- An official transcript of the M.A. (or equivalent) program at an ATS accredited institution, with a grade point average of at least 3.0; - Complete application form, and a \$50 non-refundable application fee; - Evidence six years or more ministerial experience (the student must include documentation of at least half-time employment in a recognized ministry setting); - Students with an M.A. must have an interview with the Admissions Committee about her/his church experience and readiness for a D.Min. course work; - Documentation of further education and academic learning beyond the M.A. in ministry (i.e. conferences attended, courses taken, continuing education); - Submission of a 1-2-page document that clearly states, with examples, the ways in which she or he has furthered the M.A. education so that it is equivalent to the M.Div. (i.e. books read, personal learning, mentoring relationships with academic scholars, along with a letter from the mentor/s, and critical engagement of the practice of ministry); - Two letters of recommendation, including one that expresses support and participation in the doctoral program from your official board or other ministry context, and one from a colleague who is familiar with your work; - Complete a critical essay focused on the questions for your desired concentration; - Complete at least one unit of Clinical Pastoral Education (CPE) or its equivalent (for the D.MIN. in Pastoral Care and Counseling only); - A completed background check release form and a \$25.00 non-refundable background check fee; - Photo ID (state issued driver's license, state identification card or Passport) to verify identity.